Visiting the Boarding Department

-Visitors are welcome to meet the Houseparents, staff and current boarders between 10.30am – 12.30pm and to see around the Boarding House.
+In addition we hold Open Days three times a year in September, November and February.
+Visitors are welcome to meet the Houseparents, staff and current boarders on these occasions.
 Whether you are thinking of full boarding, flexi-boarding or making use of the extended day offered by Burford Plus, the staff will be very pleased to meet you.

 Boarding at Burford since 1571

 Boarders are an integral part of this historic school with a high and enviable reputation.
 ‘They blossom as a result of their boarding experience.
 Students say there is a good community spirit and they are like a big family’.
 Ofsted 2015.
 Boarding students achieve consistently excellent academic results and are well noted for their achievements and their mature approach to individual and group activities, as well as their positive relationships with adults and their peers.